-Anti-cyclical component designed to adjust the capital required in respect of the shares risk to the changes in share prices, as set out in the provisions in Part C in the Economic Solvency Regime directives.
+Anti-cyclical component designed to adjust the capital requirement in respect of the shares risk to the changes in share prices, as detailed in Part C to the Provisions of the Economic Solvency Regime.

 Stock scenario adjustment

 A reduced capital requirement for certain types of investments that will gradually increase until 2023, when the capital requirement in respect of these investments will reach its maximum rate.